Why Root Causes Matter

 How can we address it?

-There’s some really promising work being done on the engaging kids to help them front.
+Additionally, there’s some really promising work being done on the engaging kids to help them front.
 In Los Angeles, an extremely proactive engagement with kids is being done, as outlined here.
 As noted in the research, teaching our children how to handle conflict through social and emotional development makes an enormous difference when it comes to long term outcomes.

 Largely the individuals who make up the mass shooter profile tend to be unable to relate to their peers emotionally or socially, and feel that they have been wronged in some fashion or another, many times by feeling they are “owed” something.
 All too often what they think they are “owed” is attention/sex/dates from the girls in their school.
 This ties directly back to social and emotional development, teaching our young men from an early age how to handle conflict and rejection, as entitlement to another person’s bodily autonomy is simply unacceptable.
 Reacting to that rejection through violence can be headed off with early intervention.